SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 The Payment-Service subscribes to the _Order-Confirmed_ event being published by the **Inventory-Fraudcheck-Service** and processes the payment integration for that order. \
-To denote that the payment processing has begun, it publishes a _Payment Created_ event initially and once the payment authorization and confirmation comes in a subsequent _Payment Updated_ event is published. \
+To denote that the payment processing has begun, it publishes a _Payment Created_ event initially and once the payment authorization and confirmation comes in, an additional _Payment Updated_ event is published. \
 The _Payment Created_ event is in-turn subscribed by the **Order Service** for user status updates

-#### How to run ?
+#### How to run?

 * Open up a new terminal window, make sure not to close the earlier window running the earlier applications
-* Navigate to the location : **/home/ubuntu/GitHub/solace-masterclass-code/retail-domain/payment-service**
+* Navigate to the location: **/home/ubuntu/GitHub/solace-masterclass-code/retail-domain/payment-service**
 * Before starting the application, we need to create the queue that the **payment-service** requires to start.
 * Follow the steps from the previous **inventory-fraudcheck-service** section and create a new queue similarly with the following name and subscription: